travisseymour/EPICpyDocs/docs/installing_python_with_pyenv.md

 eval "$(pyenv init -)"
 ```

-Afterward, close Terminal and then restart it so that those changes can take effect.
+Afterward, close Terminal and then restart it so that those changes can take effect. **<-- Don't forget this step!**

 <hr>